danzen/zimjs/README.md

 F. OTHER FRAMEWORKS
 - See the sections below for using ZIM with other frameworks
-- The setup is the same as above but the code in the main is as follows
+- The setup is the same as above but the app code is as follows

 ## VUE, SVELTE, REACT, ANGULAR
 ZIM can be used in other frameworks.
 Thank you <a href=https://github.com/yoanhg421>@yoanhg421</a> for the setup<br>